hfAdjei/hakeem/README.md

  <h3 align="left">
  From the streets of Accra Ghana, is a creative who is excited about journeys and passionate about finding creative solutions to everyday problems.
- I am a UI/UX designer and junior dev who seeks to translate ideas, create aesthetic stuff and contribute to cool open-source projects.
+ I am a UX/PRODUCT designer with essential developer skills who seeks to translate ideas, create aesthetic stuff and contribute to cool open-source projects.
  </h3>

  ---